Rates

 A few reminders:

 Winter Fishing: I enjoy winter fishing.
 Some of the best and most consistent fishing for landlocked salmon and large pike is had in the winter.
 I rarely fish unless forecast highs will be above freezing.
 If you choose to fish in the winter you need to dress accordingly with multiple layers.
 Full raingear is highly recommended due to any spray we may get from waves/chop.
 New York State requires lifejackets to be worn at all times in the winter.
 Feel free to contact me during any winter thaws if you would like to fish.
-Deposits are not required in the winter given the unpredictability of the weather.

 Alcohol/Drugs: Alcohol is discouraged, however I don’t have a problem with a beer or two.
 Any inebriation or heavy drinking is unacceptable.
 I strongly prefer you keep the drinks for AFTER THE TRIP!
 Fly-fishing and alcohol on a boat don’t mix at all, especially in the winter.
 Illegal drugs are strictly forbidden.
 Cigarettes or cigars are OK.